Overview

 Batch writes

-Collect up to 500 writes in a batch object, then execute the batch with commit()
+Collect up to 500 writes in a batch object, and execute them with commit().

 const batch = writeBatch(db)